Welcome to the World Football League Website

 Sharks defense stops the Stars on fourth and one.

-NOTE: This film clip is used with permission and may not be used without the permission of the original owner(s).
+NOTE: This film clip is used with permission and may not be used without the written consent of the original owner(s).